 The studies will also inform future investment in tourism infrastructure and development of a comprehensive marketing strategy for the island.

-The first and second of three reports to be prepared by the University of Queensland as part of the research program have been finalised:
+The 3 reports prepared by the University of Queensland as part of the research program have now been finalised:

 Improve understanding of current visitor market